-This is all about saving money on your build, but also getting bang for buck.
+This is all about saving money on your build and getting bang for your buck.

 Take, for example, your foundations.
-A concrete slab might seem simple, but there are heaps of options, and one size doesn’t fit all.
+A concrete slab might seem simple, but there are many options, and one size doesn’t fit all.

 14. Construction Documentation – And Tendering

-You’ll need a comprehensive list of construction documentation for a builder to begin works.
-Below is a useful list of some of the documentation that will make up your builders tender package.
+You’ll need a comprehensive list of construction documentation for a builder to begin work.
+Below is a helpful list of some of the documentation that will make up your builder’s tender package.

 - Civil plans set